 Loy Krathong is celebrated in Phuket in November.
-Vastly popular in Thailand and surrounding countries, Loy Krathong is an important yearly event and an occasion to celebrate.
+Vastly popular in Thailand and surrounding countries, Loy Krathong is a significant yearly event and an occasion to celebrate.
 It occurs on the evening of the full moon of the 12th month in the traditional Thai lunar calendar.
 On this night, everyone goes to the closest river, lake or beach to release a floating offering hoping for luck in the year to come.
 Read more

 The Phuket Vegetarian Festival is usually held between in October to November each year.
 This festival happens once a year during the ninth lunar month and is one of the most auspicious events on the island.
-Crowds of devotes will assemble in all the Chinese shrines on the island, followed by a horde of photographs avid to get the photo of their life.
+Crowds of devotees will assemble in all the Chinese shrines on the island, followed by a horde of photographs avid to get the photo of their life.
 Read more

 January / February

 Phuket Chinese New Year 2020 is set to ring January 25, with several days of festivities to celebrate the Year of the Rat.
 With its large ethnic Chinese population descending from migrants to the island in the past, Phuket’s Lunar New Year festival is an important annual event.
 It seems to get bigger and more colourful with each passing year as the number of tourists from China arrive in larger numbers.
 Read more